-When physicians graduate medical school, they are highly skilled in handling intricate clinical scenarios.
+When physicians graduate medical school, they are highly skilled in handling intricate clinical scenarios and providing patient care.
 But what they are often not taught are the management skills, especially those focused on communication, collaboration and leadership skills that can help them carve out career paths as leaders or to run their own businesses.

 To develop these skills, many organizations have embraced dyad models— an approach where senior physicians are paired with business executives to run a unit or region.
 While designed to prepare doctors for leadership roles, this technique doesn’t dig deep enough into the business operations to get them fully ready for that next step.

-Effective management training requires a more organized approach.
+Effective leadership training requires a more organized approach.
 Leadership and management topics should be a core part of the medical school curriculum, with continued education opportunities available in the workplace.

 While this has always been beneficial to physicians, the need for greater management training is clearer than ever before.